joelhawksley/identity/_posts/2023-04-28-accessible-by-default.md

 In practice, for the work we do, accessibility means making our applications work with assistive technology.
 While I won't go into much detail here, we mainly focus on screen readers, tools that read the screen out loud via keyboard control.

 For example, when reading this GitHub profile page, voiceover announces each section of the page as the user navigates with their keyboard.

+TOINSERT a11y tree

+Effectively, screen readers turn web pages into a tree structure that is navigated by keyboard.
+You can actually view this tree structure in Chrome dev tools under Accessibility.

 Today, I'm going to share how we're taking this approach to improve the experience of using GitHub for users of assistive technology like screen readers, using automated scanning, preview driven development, and a custom form builder.